7 Classification Using k-Nearest Neighbors

 Feature Scaling for kNN

-min_train = sapply(train_set[, numeric_vars], min) # Compute column-wise minimums
+min_train = sapply(train_set[, numeric_vars], min) # Column-wise minimums

-max_train = sapply(train_set[, numeric_vars], max) # Compute column-wise maximums
+max_train = sapply(train_set[, numeric_vars], max) # Column-wise maximums

 train_scaled = minmax(train_onehot, col = numeric_vars, min = min_train, max = max_train)